3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: 3DGS Components and Improvements

 \subsection{Regularization}

 ~ Regularization is crucial for 3D reconstruction.
-However, due to the lack of direct supervision from 3D data, the original 3DGS supervises its training by comparing the rendered images with the real images.
-This form of supervision can lead to training instability, particularly in under-determined scenarios such as those with sparse view settings.
-In this section, we categorize the regularization terms into 2D and 3D regularization terms, as shown in Fig.~\ref{fig5}.
-The 3D regularization primarily provides constraints for 3DGS directly, whereas the 2D regularization terms impose constraints on the rendered images, thereby influencing the optimization of attributes.
+We categorize the regularization terms into 2D and 3D regularization, as shown in Fig.~\ref{fig5}.
+The 3D regularization directly constrains 3DGS, while the 2D regularization imposes constraints on the rendered images, thus influencing attribute optimization.